jneumeier/PHP-HTML-MySQL-Web-Form/readme.txt

 Planned New Features:
 *********************
 - Combo box for team entry that exists alongside the text input.
 Text input will be labeled as only for use for a new team to be added to the database.
-- Button on main form to go to another page displaying all teams with their respective players.
 - HTML form validation to require all empty player textboxes to be filled.
-- Functionality to add/remove player name entries on main form.